antarctica/lantern/docs/usage.md

 schedule by other projects as a background task.

 > [!IMPORTANT]
-> This workflow is intended for routine updates to records owned by automated systems.
+> This workflow is intended for routine updates to records managed by automated systems.
 >
 > To publish ad-hoc, manually authored records, use the [Interactive Workflow](#interactive-record-publishing-workflow).
 >
-> For other use-cases, see the documentation for each individual task.
+> For other use-cases, combine individual record related tasks as needed.

 1. export a set of record configurations as JSON files to a directory
 2. call `/data/magic/projects/lantern/prod/tasks/pub-cat` with required arguments [1]